 President Bashar Assad has ruled the Syrian Arab Republic since 2000.
-The constitution mandates the primacy of Baath Party leaders in state institutions and society, and Assad and Baath party leaders dominate all three branches of government.
+The constitution mandates the primacy of Baath Party leaders in state institutions and society, and Assad and Baath party leaders dominate all three branches of government as an authoritarian regime.
 An uprising against the government that began in 2011 continued throughout the year.
 The May 26 presidential election resulted in Assad’s re-election, and the Baath Party-led National Progressive Front won 177 of the 250 seats in the People’s Council 2020 parliamentary elections.
 These elections, considered by the international community to be illegitimate, took place in an environment of widespread regime coercion and without the participation of a majority of Syrians residing in opposition-held territory due to the lack of a safe and neutral environment for voter participation.
 Nongovernmental organization observers additionally raised concerns about electoral fraud and did not consider the elections free or fair.
 Local council elections took place across all provinces September 18 and were described by nongovernmental organizations as neither impartial nor independent.